Condensate formation in a dark state of a driven atom-cavity system

 \section{Abstract}

-We demonstrate condensate formation in a dark state in an ultracold quantum gas coupled to a high-finesse cavity and pumped by a shaken optical lattice.
-We show experimentally and theoretically that the atoms in the dark state display a strong suppression of the coupling to the cavity.
-On the theory side, this is supported by solving the dynamics of a minimal three-level model and of the full atom-cavity system.
-The symmetry of the condensate wave function is anti-symmetric with respect to the potential minima of the pump lattice, and displays a staggered sign along the cavity direction.
-This symmetry decouples the dark state from the cavity, and is preserved when the pump intensity is switched off.
+We demonstrate the formation of a condensate in a dark state of momentum states, in a pumped and shaken cavity-BEC system.
+The system consists of an ultracold quantum gas in a high-finesse cavity, which is pumped transversely by a phase-modulated laser.
+This phase-modulated pumping couples the atomic ground state to a superposition of excited momentum states, which decouples from the cavity field.
+We demonstrate how to achieve condensation in this state, supported by time-of-flight and photon emission measurements.
+With this, we show that the dark state concept provides a general approach to efficiently prepare complex many-body states in an open quantum system.

-The use of dissipation to engineer novel quantum phases in open many-body systems has received increasing attention in the recent past.
-A prominent experimental platform for this purpose are ultracold quantum gases coupled to high-finesse optical cavities \cite{Baumann2010, Ritsch2013, Klinder2015, Vaidya2018}, due to the well controlled dissipative channel resulting from the photon leakage out of the cavity.
+While dissipation is in general perceived as a destructive feature of a quantum system, it can also be utilized to engineer nontrivial states, often in conjunction with driving a system out of equilibrium.
+A prominent experimental platform for this purpose is ultracold quantum gases coupled to high-finesse optical cavities \cite{Baumann2010, Ritsch2013, Klinder2015, Vaidya2018}, due to the well-controlled dissipative channel resulting from the photon emission out of the cavity.
 Paradigmatic models of light-matter interaction can be explored, such as the celebrated Dicke model that describes the interaction between $N$ two-level atoms with a single quantized light mode \cite{Dicke1954}.
-The driven dissipative Dicke model, an extension of the standard Dicke model, captures the scenario, when both external driving and dissipation are present \cite{Kirton2019, Damanet2019}.
-A wealth of phases, unique to driven light-matter systems, modelled using variations of the driven Dicke system, such as the three-level Dicke model \cite{Sung1979, Skulte2021, Kongkhambut2021,Lin2022}, have been proposed \cite{Sung1979, Hayn2011, Bastidas2012, Chitra2015, Zhiqiang2017, Soriente2018, Chiacchio2019, Jaksch2019, Stitely2020, Skulte2021, Broers2022, Kongkhambut2021, Lin2022}.
-In particular, the dissipation channel of the cavity has been utilised to demonstrate the emergence of non-equilibrium or dynamical phases \cite{Habibian2013, Kollath2016, Mivehvar2017, Georges2018, Landini2018, Cosme2019, Dogra2019, Bentsen2019, Holland2020, Kessler2021, Kongkhambut2021, Georges2021, Rodrigo2022, Kongkhambut2022,Dreon2022,Zhang2022}.
+The driven-dissipative Dicke model, an extension of the standard Dicke model, captures the scenario, when both external driving and dissipation are present \cite{Kirton2019, Damanet2019}.
+A wealth of phases, unique to driven light-matter systems, have been proposed and realized using variations of driven Dicke models, such as the three-level Dicke model \cite{Sung1979, Hayn2011, Bastidas2012, Chitra2015, Zhiqiang2017, Soriente2018, Chiacchio2019, Jaksch2019, Stitely2020, Skulte2021, Broers2022, Kongkhambut2021, Lin2022}.
+In particular, the dissipation channel of the cavity has been utilized to demonstrate the emergence of nonequilibrium or dynamical phases \cite{Habibian2013, Kollath2016, Mivehvar2017, Georges2018, Landini2018, Cosme2019, Dogra2019, Bentsen2019, Holland2020, Kessler2021, Kongkhambut2021, Georges2021, Rodrigo2022, Kongkhambut2022, Dreon2022, Zhang2022}.